alexmosc/deep_q_trading/README.md

 # deep_q_trading
-R language OOP implementation of deep Q learning to simulate stock trading
+Welcome to an R language OOP implementation of deep Q learning to simulate stock trading.

+This project is an end-to-end prototype that will make you familiar with an approach and allow to build a neural network model that can "trade" timeseries.

 Packages you need to install before running the script: